Duckers/FuseJS-ViewModel/README.md

 ## Observable lists

+Sometimes we want state lists where we can perform incremental changes (such as `add` and `remove`) without invalidating the entire list.
+If we use a regular JavaScript array to back our list, `ViewModel` can't detect incremental changes.

-Variables in the `state` section may be initialized to an explicit `Observable` instance.
+To create an observable list, you can initialize a `state` variable to an explicit `Observable` instance.

 	states: function() {
 		friends: Observable()